 The term „Diversity“ refers to strategies to maintain diversity in its different forms.
-Today apart of biological diversity, it is especially important in the fields of economic, cultural and social diversity. „Diversity indicates differences and comunalities, which shape individuals based on their personal identities, their different and commun origins and group memberhsip“(Liegl, Wladasch: Vielfalt und Chancengleichheit im Betrieb, Vienna 2010).
+Today apart of biological diversity, it is especially important in the fields of economic, cultural and social diversity. „Diversity indicates differences and comunalities, which shape individuals based on their personal identities, their different and commun origins and group membership “(Liegl, Wladasch: Vielfalt und Chancengleichheit im Betrieb, Vienna 2010).

-The diversity topics, which are relevant in the field of legal compliance of are based on the specific national (and in our context – European) Equal Treatment and Anti-Discrimination Laws; and are mainly embedded in labour law regulations.
+The diversity topics, which are relevant in the field of legal compliance are based on the specific national (and in our context – European) Equal Treatment and Anti-Discrimination Laws; and are mainly embedded in labour law regulations.
 In Austria important indicators are age, sex, ethnic origin, religion and world view, sexual orientation and disability.

-By having the goal to support diversity within an enterprise of organization Diversity Management is a means to reach, to reach equal opportunities.
+By having the goal to support diversity within an enterprise or organization Diversity Management is a means to reach equal opportunities.
 It is the sum of all the measures taken, to implement an organizational culture in which pluralism and differences are accepted, approved and recognized as a positive contribution to the success of an organization.
 Enterprises, which do implement Diversity Management, are trying to use plurality and heterogeneity of staff and customers productively.

-Diversity Management has been introduced as a human resource development approach internationally, and targets the optimal use of diversity of human resources and staff.
+Diversity Management has been introduced as a human resource development approach internationally and targets the optimal use of diversity of human resources and staff.
 Therefore, the diversity of life and job experiences, values and world views are understood as social capital of staff; and are seen as a value added for the economic success of an enterprise.
-Managing Diversity does not only mean to tolerate differences; but also to appreciate and appraise them.
+Managing Diversity does not only mean to tolerate differences; but also, to appreciate and appraise them.

 Which advantages do Gender Mainstreaming and Diversity Management entail?